40 Ultimate Pasta Tips to Stay Skinny

 Nutrition per serving: 219 calories, 6.8 g fat, 2.5 g saturated fat, 236 mg sodium, 22.6 g carbs, 3.7 g fiber, 1.9 g sugar, 16 g protein

-Spinach and chicken have not only complementing flavors but also waist-whittling superpowers.
+Spinach and chicken have waist-whittling superpowers.
 While spinach owes its muscle-growing powers to its iron levels, chicken has its sky-high protein content to thank.
-This recipe pairs both ingredients with orzo, onions, tomatoes, basil, goat cheese and a homemade vinaigrette—and we must say, the result is quite delicious.
+This recipe pairs both ingredients with orzo, onions, tomatoes, basil, goat cheese, and a homemade vinaigrette—and we must say, the result is quite delicious.

 Get the recipe from Recipe Runner.